maddydevgits/flutter-kits-bootcamp/README.md

 12. **API in Flutter**
     Implement the API functionality in Flutter
     - Try fetching data from API
+13. **Unit Test Cases in Flutter**
+    Implement a counter screen
+    - Write unit test cases for this counter screen

 JSON API Server: https://jsonplaceholder.typicode.com/users
 ---